-There is no environment AND us, there is just the environment that we are deeply and inextricably participative with.
+There is no environment AND us, there is just the environment with which we are deeply and inextricably participative.

 In the same way that we cannot go out into the environment, we are already in it.
 The heart of New York is as much the environment as the heart of the Amazon.

 We cannot think about the environment as a separate issue, as a sub-set of politics or justice.
 It is rather, everything.

 The belief in the separation from the environment and that it is simply there as a set of resources to be used.
 Or the belief that we are the most advanced life form and sit at the top of the pyramid.
 Or even the beliefs that we know best and that humans come first.

 All of these things are aspects of patriarchy.

 From them comes the appropriation of indigenous land.
 The writing out of the feminine from history and culture, which in turn became fear of the feminine, which of course led to the persecution and defilement of the feminine.

 Ownership was created from the commons and countries were created.
 Tribes became races and armies were invented to defend the surplus of agriculture and commerce.